 If you need dental care and have dental anxiety, please call our office.
 We will work with you to create a plan that is right for you.
 On the day of your appointment, plan for a friend or family member to accompany you to our office.
 You will not be able to drive following sedation dentistry.
 A member of our staff will be with you at all times while you are sedated, and you will be carefully monitored.
 Wear loose, comfortable clothing, and feel free to remove your shoes if this helps you feel more relaxed.
 Our goal is your total comfort so you can get the quality dental care you need for a healthy mouth.

-Find out more about IV sedation dentistry and other forms of sedation dentistry by calling Delaware Smile Center today.
+Find out more about IV sedation dentistry and other forms of sedation dentistry by contacting us online or calling Delaware Smile Center at (302) 285-7645.

 Shawn talks about her experience with IV Sedation at Delaware Smile Center.
 Read More